 Next we wanted to combine the cell diversification in 3-2 with connectivity.
 We realized that connectivity requires the presence of processes: an input and an output end.
 First we combined the elegance of 3-1 with the diversity of 3-2 to produce a line that also has processes that would serve as connectors (3-3 in Figure 5).
-Next we refined that design to make the entities more sculptural, three-dimensional, and hence more capable of representing the diversity of shapes and sizes in a hippocampal cell line (3-4 in Figure 5).
-By modifying the cell bodies to adapt for processes that allow for information exchange in the interaction, we created a morphologically more functional version of the cell system.
+Next we refined that design to make the entities more sculptural. three-dimensional. and hence more capable of representing the diversity of shapes and sizes in a hippocampal cell line (3-4 in Figure 5).
+By modifying the cell bodies to adapt for processes that allow for information exchange in the interaction. we created а more harmonious version of the cell system.

-Figure 5: Catalogue of the modular models.
+Figure 5: Catalog of the modular models.
 Iterations of the modular models from the 1st generation to 4th generation.